A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Covariate Adjustment

 \subsection{Covariate Adjusted Leave-One-Out IDPD Estimator}

 We can straightforwardly incorporate covariate adjustment in the IDPD estimator without introducing bias nor modeling assumptions.
-As we previously discussed, for the IDPD estimator to be unbiased, the imputation for pair $i$ need only to be independent of $T_i$.
+As we previously discussed, for the IDPD estimator to be unbiased, the imputation for pair $i$ need only be independent of $T_i$.
 Therefore, we consider imputing $d_i$ in a leave-one-pair-out manner.
 Otherwise, any model or algorithm could be used, including more sophisticated machine learning methods and non-linear models.
 Importantly, the model need not be correctly specified.
-We find that random forests can be useful for non-linear imputation and automatic variable selection.
 We will generally refer to this estimation strategy as the LOO IDPD estimator, denoted, $\looidpd$.
-So for example, if WLS is used for imputation with covariates $\bm x$, we write $\hat{\tau}^{IDPD}[\mbox{LOO WLS},\bm x]$.
-Practitioners may consider imputing the cluster-mean potential outcomes ($\yhot,\yhoc,\yhtt\mbox{, and }\yhtc$) separately, directly imputing $\vio$ and $\vit$, or interpolating between these two strategies to estimate $d_i$.
+So for example, if WLS is used for imputation with covariates $\bm x$, we write $\hat{\tau}[\mbox{LOO WLS},\bm x]$.
+Practitioners may consider imputing the cluster-mean potential outcomes ($\ybot,\yboc,\ybtt\mbox{, and }\ybtc$) separately, directly imputing $\vio$ and $\vit$, or interpolating between these two strategies to estimate $d_i$.
 See \cite{wu_design-based_2021} for a detailed discussion of different imputation strategies.